breezyltv/cse135-web-tracker/README.md

 -   Discussion of the chart library you used:<br />
-    I use Chartjs from https://www.chartjs.org/, it has a version that is react-chartjs-2, so it will work on my react app, you can see the demonstration of chart at /reports/browsers This chart library have may chart style like column, pie, line.
+    I use Chartjs from https://www.chartjs.org/, it has a version that is react-chartjs-2, so it will work on my react app, you can see the demonstration of chart at /reports/browsers<br />
+    This chart library have many chart style like column, pie, line.
     I can edit the color chart, title or enable the tooltip.

 -   Diagram and wireframes to implement for final project:<br />